equalsraf/winbundle/README.md

     winbundle --sysroot /usr/x86_64-w64-mingw32/sys-root/mingw/ list file.exe

-System DLLs (e.g. msvcrt.dll) should not be bundled (see SYSLIBS in src/main.rs) if they are let me know so I can blacklist them.
+System DLLs (e.g. msvcrt.dll) should not be bundled (see SYSLIBS in src/main.rs).
+If they are let me know so I can blacklist them.